-Carolyn Bartholomew is the past chairman and current vice chairman of the United States-China Economic and Security Review Commission established by Congress in 2000 to monitor, investigate, and report on the national security implications of the bilateral trade and economic relationship between the United States and the People’s Republic of China.
+Carolyn Bartholomew is Commissioner and Vice – Chairman of the United States-China Economic and Security Review Commission, established by Congress in 2000 to monitor, investigate, and report on the national security implications of the bilateral trade and economic relationship between the United States and the People’s Republic of China.
+She is also the past Chairman of the United States-China Economic and Security Review Commission.
 She previously served as executive director of the Basic Education Coalition, a non-profit organization that works to raise public and private support for basic education for children worldwide.
 Ms. Bartholomew graduated cum laude with a Bachelor of Arts degree in anthropology from the University of Minnesota.
 She also holds a Master of Arts degree in anthropology from Duke University and a Juris Doctorate from Georgetown University.

-David Foster is the executive director of Blue Green Alliance, a strategic national partnership between labor unions and environmental organizations to expand the job-creating potential of the green economy and improve the rights of workers at home and around the world.
+David Foster is Senior Advisor to the office of the Secretary of the U.S. Department of Energy, a governmental department whose mission is to advance energy technology and promote related innovation in the United States.
+Mr. Foster also serves as a founding executive director of Blue Green Alliance, a strategic national partnership between labor unions and environmental organizations to expand the job-creating potential of the green economy and improve the rights of workers at home and around the world.
 Prior to joining Blue Green Alliance, he was a district director of the USW.
 Mr. Foster is an adjunct faculty member of the University of Minnesota and a member of the board of directors of Evraz North America.
 Mr. Foster holds a Bachelor of Arts degree in English from Reed College.

-Teresa A. Hopp is a board member and audit committee chair for On Assignment, Inc. in Calabasas, California, where she is responsible for oversight of Sarbanes-Oxley compliance.
-She previously served as chief financial officer for Western Digital Corporation.
-Prior to joining Western Digital Corporation, Ms. Hopp served as an audit partner for Ernst Young LLP where she managed audit department resource planning and scheduling, and served as internal education director and information systems audit and security director.
+Teresa A. Hopp was Chief Financial Officer for Western Digital Corporation.
+Prior to joining Western Digital Corporation, Ms. Hopp served as an Audit Partner for Ernst Young LLP where she managed Audit Department resource planning and scheduling, and served as Internal Education Director and Information Systems Audit and Security Director.
+She also previously served as a Board member and Audit Committee Chair for On Assignment, Inc. in Calabasas, California, where she was responsible for oversight of Sarbanes-Oxley compliance.
 She graduated summa cum laude from the California State University, Fullerton, with a Bachelor’s degree in Business Administration.

-Lauralee E. Martin is the Chief Executive Officer and President of HCP, Inc., a real estate investment trust focusing on properties serving the healthcare industry.
-Ms. Martin also serves as a member of HCP, Inc.’s board of directors.
-Prior to joining HCP, Inc., Ms. Martin served as Chief Executive Officer of the Americas division of Jones Lang LaSalle, Inc., a financial and professional services firm specializing in real estate services and investment management, and served as a member of Jones Lang LaSalle, Inc.’s board of directors.
+Lauralee E. Martin was Chief Executive Officer and President of HCP, Inc., a real estate investment trust focusing on properties serving the healthcare industry.
+Ms. Martin also served as a member of HCP, Inc.’s Board of Directors.
+Prior to joining HCP, Inc., Ms. Martin served as Chief Executive Officer of the Americas division of Jones Lang LaSalle, Inc., a financial and professional services firm specializing in real estate services and investment management, and served as a member of Jones Lang LaSalle, Inc.’s Board of Directors.
 Ms. Martin also previously held positions with Heller Financial as its Chief Financial Officer, Senior Group President – Heller Financial Real Estate, Equipment Financing and Small Business Lending and served as President of its Real Estate group.
-Ms. Martin was also a member of the Heller Financial board of directors.
-Ms. Martin received a B.A. from Oregon State University and an M.B.A. from the University of Connecticut.
+Ms. Martin was also a member of the Heller Financial Board of Directors.
+She holds a Master of Business Administration degree from the University of Connecticut and a Bachelor of Arts degree from Oregon State University.

-Alfred E. Osborne, Jr., Ph.D. serves as lead director for the company.
-Since 2002, he has been senior associate dean at the University of California at Los Angeles (UCLA) Anderson School of Management.
-He has held several leadership positions at UCLA, most recently serving as director of the Harold & Pauline Price Center for Entrepreneurial Studies.
-He also serves as a professor of Global Economics and Management and faculty director of The Head Start Johnson & Johnson Management Fellows Program.
-Dr. Osborne’s tenure at UCLA includes various administrative posts, including terms as chairman of the Business Economics faculty and director of the MBA program.
-In addition, he is a director of the Heckmann Corporation and First Pacific Advisor’s Capital Fund, Crescent Fund and New Income Funds.
-He holds a doctorate in business economics, a master’s degree in business administration, a master’s degree in economics and a bachelor’s degree in electrical engineering, all from Stanford University.
+Alfred E. Osborne, Jr., Ph.D. serves as Lead Director for the company.
+He has been Senior Associate Dean at the University of California at Los Angeles (UCLA) Anderson School of Management since July 2003 and Professor of Global Economics and Management since July 2008.
+He was previously an Associate Professor of Global Economics and Management and held several leadership positions at UCLA, including Director of the Harold & Pauline Price Center for Entrepreneurial Studies.
+Dr. Osborne’s tenure at UCLA includes various administrative posts, including terms as Chairman of the Business Economics faculty and Director of the MBA program.
+In addition, he is a Director of Nuverra Environmental Solutions (formerly Heckmann Corporation) and of First Pacific Advisor’s Capital Fund, Crescent Fund, International Value Fund, New Income Funds, Paramount Fund, Perennial Fund, and Source Capital, Inc. He holds a Doctorate in Business Economics, a Master’s degree in Business Administration, a Master’s degree in Economics, and a Bachelor’s degree in Electrical Engineering, all from Stanford University.

-Former United States Representative Jack Quinn (R-NY) is president of Erie Community College in New York and also serves as trustee of the AFL-CIO Housing Investment Trust.
-He was previously president of Cassidy & Associates, a government relations firm in Washington, D.C., where he assists clients to promote policy and appropriations objectives with a focus on transportation, aviation, railroad, highway, infrastructure, corporate and industry clients.
-While in Congress, Mr. Quinn was chairman of the Transportation and Infrastructure Subcommittee on Railroads.
-He was also a senior member of the Transportation Subcommittees on Aviation and Highways and Mass Transit.
-In addition, he was chairman of the Executive Committee in the Congressional Steel Caucus.
-Prior to his election to Congress, Congressman Quinn served as supervisor of the town of Hamburg, New York.
-He received a Bachelor’s degree from Siena College in Loudonville, New York, and a Master’s degree from the State University of New York, Buffalo.
+Former United States Representative Jack Quinn (R-NY) is President of Erie Community College in New York and also serves as trustee of the AFL-CIO Housing Investment Trust.
+He served as Commissioner of the Tax Relief Commission and of the Hurricane Sandy Task Force for the State of New York.
+He was previously President of Cassidy & Associates, a government relations firm in Washington, D.C., where he assisted clients to promote policy and appropriations objectives with a focus on transportation, aviation, railroad, highway, and infrastructure corporate and industry clients.
+While in Congress, Mr. Quinn was Chairman of the Transportation and Infrastructure Subcommittee on Railroads.
+He was also a senior member of the Transportation Subcommittees on Aviation, Highways and Mass Transit.
+In addition, he was Chairman of the Executive Committee in the Congressional Steel Caucus.
+Prior to his election to Congress, Congressman Quinn served as Supervisor of the town of Hamburg, New York.
+He received Master’s degree from the State University of New York, Buffalo, and a Bachelor’s degree from Siena College in Loudonville, New York.
 He received honorary Doctorate of Law degrees from Medaille College and Siena College.
-He is also a certified school district superintendent through the New York State Education Department.
+He is also a Certified School District Superintendent through the New York State Education Department.